Steins;Gate (TV series): Production

-The anime adaptation was announced in July 2010 by Chiyomaru Shikura, the head of 5pb.
-Steins;Gate was created at the animation studio White Fox, and was produced by Mika Nomura and Yoshinao Doi, directed by Hiroshi Hamasaki and Takuya Satō, and written by Jukki Hanada, with Kyuuta Sakai serving as character designer and chief animation director.
+An anime adaptation of the 2009 visual novel Steins;Gate, the second game in the Science Adventure series, was announced in July 2010 by Chiyomaru Shikura, then-chairman of 5pb.
+The series was animated by White Fox, produced by Mika Nomura and Yoshinao Doi, directed by Hiroshi Hamasaki and Takuya Satō, and written by Jukki Hanada, with Kyuuta Sakai serving as character designer and chief animation director.

-While Takeshi Abo, the composer for the Science Adventure games, only had a small role in the previous anime adaptation of the series, he was appointed to compose for the Steins;Gate anime together with his coworker Jun Murakami.
-Abo composed new music, and made use of the same atmosphere and musical worldview as when he composed for the Steins;Gate game, but also had to consider that the music had to be synchronized with the motions of the anime; this was a very different way of working than the one he uses when composing for games.
+While Takeshi Abo, the composer for the Science Adventure games, only had a small role in the anime adaptation of Chaos;Head, the first game in the series, he was appointed to compose for the Steins;Gate anime together with his co-worker Jun Murakami.
+Abo composed new music, and made use of the same atmosphere and musical worldview as when he composed for the Steins;Gate game, but also had to consider that the music had to be synchronized with the motions of the anime; this was a very different way of working than the one he was used to when composing for games.

-The anime series has also received an animated film sequel, Steins;Gate: The Movie − Load Region of Déjà Vu, which premiered on April 20, 2013, and an anime adaptation of Steins;Gate 0 premiered in 2018.
+The television series received an anime-original film sequel, Steins;Gate: The Movie − Load Region of Déjà Vu, which premiered on April 20, 2013, and an anime adaptation of Steins;Gate 0, a sequel game, premiered in 2018.
 Footage from the Steins;Gate anime is used in the 2018 game Steins;Gate Elite – a fully animated, updated version of the original Steins;Gate game – along with new animation by White Fox.